OlafDs/Dating-app/README.md

 https://<hostname>:<portname>
 ````

-And you'll see this is you are successfully connected
+And you'll see this is you are successfully connected to your localhost:

 **Start/Login page**